 Daniel Dumas obtained his MA in geography from the University of Ottawa in 2017.
 His thesis, entitled "Negotiating Life Within the City: Social Geographies and Lived Experiences of Urban Metis Peoples in Ottawa," was a study in modern urban Indigeneity, influenced by social and urban geography, and Indigenous studies.
 As a research assistant at the Institute of Indigenous Research and Studies, Daniel contributed to the Digital Archives Database Project that digitized historical Metis records from across Western Canada.
 Afterward, Daniel worked as a Special Projects Intern for the Alberta Ministry of Indigenous Relations in Edmonton, Canada.

 Daniel joined the Doctoral Program Environment and Society in October 2018.
-His dissertation explores past and present representations of Indigeneity and the environment within the Canadian context, including stamps, media coverage of the tar sands debate, urban murals, and beadwork.
+His dissertation explores past and present representations of Indigeneity and the environment within the Canadian context, namely focusing on arctic environments, urban environments, and environments of resource extraction.

 Dissertation Project: (Re)Making the Nation(s): Cultural Representations of Indigeneity and the Environment